A Closer Look at Solar Energy and the Benefits of Community Solar

 What Is Solar Energy?

 Let’s start with the basics.
-Solar energy is the most plentiful and accessible of resources, with over 170,000 terawatts of energy hitting the Earth at any time.
-Solar Panels were invented by Edmond Becquerel at 19 in 1839.
-Still, technically we have been harnessing the power of the sun since the 7th century B.C. as people discovered that you could light fires with refractions from a magnifying glass or mirror.
+Solar energy is the most plentiful and accessible resource, with over 170,000 terawatts of energy hitting the Earth at any given time.
+While we may think of solar panels as a relatively new invention, they’ve actually been around for quite some time.
+Edmond Becquerel invented them in 1839 when he was just 19 years old!
+However, we have technically been harnessing the power of the sun since the 7th century B.C., when people discovered that you could light fires by focusing sunlight through a magnifying glass or a mirror.
+We’ve long known that we could make use of the power of the sun.

 How Do Solar Panels Work?

-In some ways, the sun can be compared to a nuclear reactor.
-It releases photons that drop down 93 million miles, hitting the Earth’s surface in about eight to nine minutes.
+It’s all about capturing energy.
+The sun releases photons that drop down 93 million miles, hitting the Earth’s surface in about eight to nine minutes.
 When those photons hit a solar cell, they shake off the electrons attached to them.
-Once conductors are connected to positive and negative sides of a cell, they create an electric current.
-The electrons from the photons race through the current to power electricity.
+Once conductors are connected to the positive and negative terminals of a cell, an electric current flows.
+The electrons from the photons race through the current, generating electricity.
 The more panels you connect to this circuit, the more power you can expect it to generate.

 Community Solar with Renewables Worldwide